The OnePlus 5 camera promises much improved low-light performance

 Earlier this month, the company confirmed the OnePlus 5 will arrive with the market-leading Snapdragon 835, as it seeks to compete with the Samsung Galaxy S8 and HTC U11.

-Other details are still patchy right now, but we’re as excited for4 the launch of this phone as we are for any forthcoming in 2017.
+Other details are still patchy right now, but we’re as excited for the launch of this phone as we are for any this year.

 Over the weekend, purported renders of the device showed it clothed in a protective cover, potentially giving us our best look thus far.